bekaiser-LANL/tether/README.md

 # Available benchmarks

+## SignificantFigures
+Randomly generates floating point numbers and a random number of significant figures, then asks the LLM to express the number in scientific E notation using the correct number of significant figures.

-## standardDeviation
+## 'StandardDeviation'
 Randomly generates sets of 20 integers, then asks the LLM to compute the standard deviation to 4 decimal places by default.

-## significantFigures
-Randomly generates floating point numbers and a random number of significant figures, then asks the LLM to express the number in scientific E notation using the correct number of significant figures.

-## mediatedCausalitySmoking
+## MediatedCausality
+### MediatedCausalityArithmetic
+### MediatedCausality_bootstrap
+### MediatedCausalitySmoking_bootstrap
 Randomly generates tables of 3 binary variables corresponding to cause (X, smoking), effect (Y, lung cancer), and mediator (Z, tar in lungs) with randomly chosen sample sizes.
 Asks the LLM to determine if A) X causes Y with 95% confidence, B) X does not cause Y with 95% confidence, or C) the causal relationship is uncertain at the 95% confidence level.
 The correct answer is computed using the front door criterion and the standard error of proportion is used to compute the 95% confidence intervals.

-## mediatedCausalitySmokingWithMethod
-The same as mediatedCausalitySmoking but the prompt includes instructions on how to compute the correct answer: ``Does smoking cause lung cancer?
-Use the front-door criterion to determine if smoking causes cancer from the provided data.
-Use the standard error of proportion and full range error propagation to calculate the most conservative estimate of the 95% confidence level for the front-door criterion calculation.
-Use the 95% confidence level intervals to answer 'A' for yes, 'B' for no, or 'C' for uncertain.''
+### MediatedCausalityWithMethod_bootstrap
+### MediatedCausalityWithMethod_tdist
+### MediatedCausality_tdist
+### MediatedCausalitySmoking_tdist

 # Using Tether to benchmark LLaMa models with Ollama